Chicago Pedestrian Accident Lawyers

 As Americans, we’re all told that we need to walk more for our health and to reverse the effects of increasingly stressful and sedentary lives.
 But with so much of the nation’s transportation system designed to accommodate cars, finding safe ways to walk to school or to the park or to the grocery store can be challenging for pedestrians.
 Even where there are sidewalks and marked crosswalks, pedestrians can be jeopardized by drivers distracted by talking on their cell phones or wolfing down a McMuffin on their way to work.

 When a pedestrian is hit by a car or truck, the injuries can be serious or even fatal.
-If you’ve been hit by a car while on foot, you may have suffered anything from scrapes and cuts to broken bones and head trauma.
+If you’ve been hit by a car while on foot, you may have suffered anything from scrapes and cuts to broken bones and brain injuries.
 If you were seriously injured, you’ve likely had to take time off from work to recover, and have medical and other bills stacking up and causing you worry.

 As a pedestrian, you do have legal rights to be compensated for your injuries.
 An experienced personal injury lawyer can evaluate your individual circumstances and discuss with you the best course of action to try to get your costs paid.
+Contact us online or call one of our pedestrian accident lawyers today to schedule a free consultation.
+(312) 236-2900.

 Common Causes of Pedestrian Accidents